United States Army Reserve Command: U.S. Army Reserve Command (Provisional)

-Permanent Order 183-13 dated 1 October 1990 established the U.S. Army Reserve Command (Provisional).
+Permanent Order 183-13, dated 1 October 1990, established the U.S. Army Reserve Command (Provisional).
 Congress legally formalized this arrangement in November 1990 with passage of the National Defense Authorization Act for Fiscal Year 1991.
 The act assigned to the command all Army Reserve forces in the continental United States, save those assigned to Special Operations Forces and those forces as directed by the Secretary of Defense.
-The act set a test period of two years for operation of the Command and required the Secretary of the Army during the test period to submit semiannual reports on the command to the Committee on Armed Services of both congressional houses.
+The act set a test period of two years for operation of the command and required the Secretary of the Army during the test period to submit semiannual reports on the command to the Committee on Armed Services of both congressional houses.
 The act directed the Secretary of the Army to establish an independent commission assisting the Secretary of the Army in evaluating the progress and effectiveness of the command.
 Twenty-three years after passage of the Reserve Forces Bill of Rights and Vitalization Act, the CAR was in statutory command of the Army Reserve.

-Evolution of a Fully Operational Command
+Evolution to a fully operational command

 There was much to be done in a year, the time schedule for evolution of the USARC into a fully operational command.
 Congress directed the development of a concept plan for the new command.
 FORSCOM and the USARC Planning Group worked for months on resolving differences, for example, in the organization and functions manual.
 Other actions ranged from developing a plan to transition functions from the Continental U.S. Armies and FORSCOM to the USARC to finding a home for the USARC and hiring personnel.
 Evolution into a fully operational command came on 18 October 1991 with Permanent Order 54-15.

 In the spring of 1990, building 906 at Fort Gillem served as the temporary headquarters for the planning group from which the USARC evolved.
-The USARC occupied two other temporary sites, including a leased facility at Camp Creek Business Center, Camp Creek Parkway, Atlanta, until the fall of 1997 when the command relocated to its permanent home on Fort McPherson.
-In 2011, the Headquarters moved to Fort Bragg, North Carolina.
+The USARC occupied two other temporary sites, including a leased facility at Camp Creek Business Center, Camp Creek Parkway, Atlanta, until the fall of 1997, when the USARC relocated to its permanent home on Fort McPherson.
+In 2011, the USARC headquarters moved to Fort Bragg, North Carolina.

+Transfer to Headquarters, Department of the Army

+On 5 December 2025, the United States Army Reserve Command, along with its mission and resources, transferred from FORSCOM to Headquarters, Department of the Army, as a direct reporting unit to the Office of the Chief of Army Reserve.